Recent Developments in UK Residual Waste Treatment rules originate from the EU Landfill Directive and also the rWDF Drivers

 1. Large quantities of waste are being recycled, meaning that the UK no longer needs to continue forever despoiling the land with landfills.

-2. Genuinely profitable and reasonably stable markets in recycled products are becoming established which will in time perpetuate recycling and bring the certain returns from investment through which the efficiency of recycling wil continue to improve.
+2. Genuinely profitable and reasonably stable markets in recycled products are becoming established which will in time perpetuate recycling and bring certain returns from investment through which the efficiency of recycling will continue to improve.

-4. To achieve this the waste management industry has, and is tsill now, developing new concepts which will effect the way in which the products of the future will be designed and manufactured with sustainable closed-loop recycling requiring minimal use of raw materials.
-As a result, the very idea of “Waste Management” will disappear, and be replaced by “sustainable resource management” as the availability of raw materials diminish society will use less and less of them, and the environment will be preserved for future generations.
+4. To achieve this the waste management industry has, and is still now, developing new concepts that will affect the way in which the products of the future will be designed and manufactured with sustainable closed-loop recycling requiring minimal use of raw materials.
+As a result, the very idea of “Waste Management” will disappear, and be replaced by “sustainable resource management”.
+As the availability of raw materials diminishes society will use less and less of them, and the environment will be preserved for future generations.